Board-Folk/NeoGeoAES-3.5/README.md

 ### 9v or 5v

-The NeoGeo AES 3-5 could come configures as either 9v or 5v supply input.
+The NeoGeo AES 3-5 could come configured as either 9v or 5v supply input.

 My board is 9v which this repository is based on.
 Due to this i have marked on the schematics/bom which parts are not to populate if using 9v or 5v and by default the 5v circuit is N.F (Not Fitted).